TharrmashasthaPV/Good-First-Issues-in-Qiskit-Terra/README.md

 - ```run()``` method in ```ConsolidateBlocks``` class in ```qiskit/transpiler/passes/optimization``` breaks.
 By the end of the project, we fixed all three drawers ([#6261](https://github.com/Qiskit/qiskit-terra/pull/6261), [#6248](https://github.com/Qiskit/qiskit-terra/pull/6248), [#6259](https://github.com/Qiskit/qiskit-terra/pull/6259)) and the ```qc.depth()``` function ([#6476](https://github.com/Qiskit/qiskit-terra/pull/6476)).
 As for the other issues, we are actively working on fixing them.

 On introducing this feature, the users can now condition gates on classical bits.
-As an example, the addition now supports conditioning gates like as below:
+As an example, Qiskit terra now supports conditioning gates like as below:
 ```python
 q = QuantumRegister(3)
 c = ClassicalRegister(2)